-The REIT owns its properties and is expected in the future to acquire interests in other real property.
+The REIT owns its properties and may acquire interests in other real property.
 All real property investments are subject to elements of risk.
 By specializing in particular types of real estate, the REIT is exposed to adverse effects on those segments of the real estate market.
-In addition, approximately 54.8% of the total GLA is located in Ontario and Chicago.
-As a result, the REIT is impacted by factors specifically affecting the real estate markets in Ontario and Chicago and the Ontario and Chicago economies generally.
-These factors may differ from those affecting other regions of North America.
+In addition, approximately 46.5% of the total GLA is located in Ontario and Chicago.
+As a result, the REIT is impacted by factors affecting the real estate markets in Ontario and Chicago specifically and the Ontario and Chicago economies generally.
+These factors may differ from those affecting other regions of North America and Ireland.
 If conditions in Ontario or Chicago were to decline relative to conditions in other regions, this could more adversely impact the REIT's revenues and results of operations.

-The value of real property and any improvements thereto depends on the credit and financial stability of tenants, and upon the vacancy rates of the properties.
-AFFO will be adversely affected if a significant number of tenants are unable to meet their obligations under their leases or if significant amounts of available space in the properties in which the REIT has an interest become vacant and are not able to be leased on economically favourable lease terms.
+The value of real property and any improvements thereto depends on the credit and financial stability of tenants, and on the vacancy rates of the properties.
+AFFO will be adversely affected if a significant number of tenants are unable to meet their lease obligations or if a significant amount of space in the REIT's portfolio becomes vacant in a short space of time and cannot be leased on economically favourable terms.

 The REIT's properties generate income through rent payments made by the REIT's tenants.
-Upon the expiry of any lease, there can be no assurance that the lease will be renewed or the tenant replaced.
+Ahead of the expiry of any lease, before the tenant declares their intentions, there can be no certainty that the lease will be renewed or the tenant replaced.
 The terms of any subsequent lease may be less favourable to the REIT than the existing lease.
-In the event of default by a tenant, delays or limitations in enforcing rights as lessor may be experienced and substantial costs in protecting the REIT's investment may be incurred.
-Furthermore, at any time, a tenant of any of the properties in which the REIT has an interest may seek the protection of bankruptcy, insolvency or similar laws that could result in the disclaimer and termination of such tenant's lease, any of which events could have an adverse effect on the REIT's financial condition and results of operations and decrease the amount of cash available for distribution to Unitholders.
-The ability to rent unleased space in the properties in which the REIT will have an interest will be affected by many factors, including general economic conditions, local real estate markets, changing demographics, shifting consumer preferences towards e-commerce, supply and demand for leased premises, competition from other available premises and various other factors, many of which are beyond the REIT's control.
+In the event of default by a tenant, the landlord may experience delays or limitations in enforcing rights as lessor resulting in substantial costs to protect the REIT's investment.
+Furthermore, at any time, a tenant of any of the properties in which the REIT has an interest may seek the protection of bankruptcy, insolvency or similar laws that could result in the disclaimer and termination of such tenant's lease, any of which events could have an adverse effect on the REIT's financial condition and results of operations.
+The ability to rent unleased space in the properties in which the REIT has an interest can be affected by many factors, including general economic conditions, local real estate markets, changing demographics, shifting consumer preferences towards e-commerce, supply and demand for leased premises, competition from other available premises and various other factors, many of which are beyond the REIT's control.